Table of Contents

 Mega mapping service

 Spatial mapping is the core of Mega cloud services, positioned as the central hub in the entire Mega workflow.
-It receives captured data from the physical world and outputs digital assets required for application development.
+It receives collected data from the physical world and outputs digital assets required for application development.

 flowchart LR

-A[Data capture] --> B>Build Mega Block map] --> C[Mega localization]
+A[Data collection] --> B>Build Mega Block map] --> C[Mega localization]

 Feature introduction